Your browser version is not updated, please update it.

 Negative impacts:

-• Investments that could have negative impacts on the environment
+• Investments that may have negative impacts on the environment

 • Using suppliers that provide goods/services with negative impacts on the environment

-The risk management model adopted by the Group considers both the possible impacts that climate changerelated phenomena may have on the business of Poste Italiane (indirect impact) and those that Company’s activities may have on climate (direct impact).
+As part of the risk management model, the Group considers both the possible impacts that climate change-related phenomena may have on the business of Poste Italiane (indirect impact) and those that the Company’s activities may have on the climate (direct impact).
 The process of identifying and assessing risks and environmental management methods also extends to counterparties (suppliers, business partners, other companies), impacting the procurement processes and any extraordinary finance transactions, providing, among other things, for the identification of suppliers and partners that may present risks related to environmental protection, also through a multi-dimensional analysis that takes into account parameters such as: possession of environmental, quality and energy performance certifications and adoption of environmental management systems, ethical standards of conduct and Minimum Environmental Criteria (MEC).

-The correct identification and assessment of climaterelated risks and opportunities is also ensured by listening to stakeholders who are periodically involved in the Multi-stakeholder Forums organised by Poste Italiane.
-A reporting system has also been set up, making it possible to bring any perceived risks to the Company’s attention.
+The correct identification and assessment of climaterelated risks and opportunities is also ensured by listening to stakeholders, who are periodically involved in the Multistakeholder Forums organised by Poste Italiane.
+They are also provided with a reporting system that allows them to bring any perceived risks to the attention of the Company.

-In line with its decarbonisation strategy and in implementing the guidelines to exercise voting rights and engagement activities and for investment in sensitive sectors, Poste Italiane, through its subsidiaries Poste Vita and BancoPosta Fondi SGR, has joined Climate Action 100+, an international collaborative engagement initiative to raise awareness on climate change issues among the world’s largest greenhouse gas emitters.
+In line with its decarbonisation strategy and in implementation of the guidelines for the exercise of voting rights and engagement activities and for investment in sensitive sectors, Poste Italiane, through its subsidiaries Poste Vita and BancoPosta Fondi SGR, has joined Climate Action 100+, an international collaborative engagement initiative to raise awareness of climate change issues among the world’s largest greenhouse gas emitters.

-While managing the health emergency, Poste Italiane is focused on pursuing sustainable development by continuing to invest in projects aimed at strengthening ESG initiatives.
-In order to reduce the direct impact that the Company’s activities may have on climate, Poste Italiane is making constant progress in using energy sources that do not use fossil fuels (e.g. solar energy from photovoltaic panels on buildings) and in reducing energy consumption (e.g. replacing neon lights and using LEDs), partly in order to deal with potential sudden changes in energy prices.
-Among other things, Poste Italiane, in line with its adhesion to the Paris Agreement and the New Green Deal, has set itself the ambitious goal of making its contribution to the achievement of international carbon neutrality objectives by 2030, well ahead of the timeframe defined by the European Union.
+Poste Italiane is focused on pursuing sustainable development by continuing to invest in projects aimed at strengthening ESG initiatives.
+In order to reduce the direct impacts that Poste Italiane’s activities may have on the climate, the Company is constantly advancing the use of energy sources that do not use fossil fuels (e.g. solar energy from photovoltaic panels on buildings) and in the reduction of energy consumption (e.g. replacement of neon lamps and use of LEDs), also in order to cope with potential sudden changes in prices of energy among others, Poste Italiane, in line with adherence to the Paris Agreement and the New Green Deal, has set itself the ambitious goal of making its contribution to the achievement of international carbon neutrality targets by 2030, well in advance of the timeframe defined by the European Union.

 Pillars impacted: Opportunities: